davidebruzzo/RT_secondAssignment/README.md

  - ```r/R``` to reset robot position
  - ```s/S``` to stop the robot

- If the user types a value of them, it sends through the custom service the user choice.
+ If the user types a value of them, it sends through the custom service ```/VelAdd```the user choice.
 In the user_interface it is created the *client* side of this service.

  # Flowchart<a name="flowchart"></a>